FAQ

 I see that meals are included with my registration!
 Please tell me more.

 Yes!
-Home-cooked meals are included in your registration!
+Fresh-cooked meals from our Festival Kitchen are included in your registration!
 Meals will be served for Friday: lunch and dinner, Saturday: all meals; and an extended brunch on Sunday.
 Vegetarian, vegan, and meat options are offered at every meal.

-Many women say SisterSpace has the best (and most affordable!) food of any festival they’ve ever attended!
+Many women have said SisterSpace has the best (and most affordable!) food of any festival they’ve ever attended!

 See additional info below.